mrsaraei/mrsaraei/README.md

 </div>

-<p align="justify">Ph.D. student in Biomedical Engineering with expertise in neuroengineering and multimodal physiological signal analysis, including EEG, ECG, EMG, wearable biosensors, and fNIRS.
-Skilled in biosignal analytics, wearable sensing, and machine learning (ML), with hands-on experience integrating algorithms into experimental and real-time neural recording systems.
-Current Research rigorously investigates the brain–spine neural axis, examining frequency dynamics, pulse patterns, electrode–tissue interactions, sensory-motor control, and neural connectivity to advance personalized neuromodulation therapies.
-Proficient in MATLAB and Python for developing signal processing pipelines, ML algorithms in experimental research, and aiming to leverage this expertise in EEG-based BCI, personalized neuromodulation, interactive neural signal processing, and ML to enhance non-invasive systems in applied research.</p>
+<p align="justify">Ph.D. student in Biomedical Engineering with specialization in multimodal physiological data analysis, including medical imaging, biosignals, and wearable sensor data.
+Experienced in image and signal processing, as well as machine learning techniques, with a track record of integrating analytical algorithms into experimental biomedical systems.
+Proficient in Python and MATLAB for developing end-to-end image and signal processing pipelines and implementing machine learning methods for experimental research applications.</p>

 ## Education